Koochiching Aging Options Services

 Koochiching Memory Café

 The Koochiching Memory Café provides a social gathering place for those living with memory loss and their care partners.
 The café is held from one to three p.m. on the second and fourth Wednesday of every month in the Fireside Room of Faith United Church located at 1001 Fifth Street in International Falls.
 The café is intended for those individuals with early to moderate Alzheimer’s or other dementia and their care partners as well as those who may have worries about memory problems.
 The Memory Café encourages acceptance, support and friendship in a safe and engaging environment.
-Expert information and education will be available.
-The Memory Café is made possible in part with funding from a Minnesota Board on Aging grant program to help community organizations raise awareness about Alzheimer’s and other forms of dementia and to serve caregivers of people who have the diseases.
+Expert information and education is offered.
+The Memory Café is made possible in part with funding from a Minnesota Board on Aging grant program to help community organizations raise awareness about Alzheimer’s and other forms of dementia and to serve caregivers of people who have the disease.

 One of our most important functions is to serve as a point of referral to other service providers and information sources.
 We keep a library of resource materials at our office.